Bylaws of the

 AMENDMENTS TO BYLAWS

-These bylaws may be altered, amended, or repealed and new bylaws may be adopted by a two-thirds (2/3) vote of the Board present at any meeting if notice of the proposed change in the bylaws is given in writing to the Board thirty (30) days prior to the meeting at which the change shall be voted.
+These bylaws may be altered, amended, or repealed and new bylaws may be adopted by a two-thirds (2/3) vote of the Board present at any meeting if notice of the proposed change in the bylaws is given in writing to the Board seven (7) days prior to the meeting at which the change shall be voted.

 AUDIT OF BOOKS

-Provisions shall be made by the Board for regularly scheduled audits of the accounts of the Treasurer by an accountant retained by the Board for the purpose of such audit.
-Such audit shall be presented to the Board at the next annual meeting of the Board.
+Provisions shall be made by the Board for an annual audit of the accounts of the organization by an accountant retained by the Board for the purpose of such audit.
+Such audit shall be presented to the Board for approval prior to the filing of required IRS forms.

 USE OF NAME